 - E. A valid blow to the arm will disable the arm.
 A valid blow to the hand shall render the hand useless; Kingdoms may decide whether the arm above the incapacitated hand may be used to parry.
 In Caid, a valid blow to the hand (below the wrist) shall render the hand useless; the rest of the arm may still be used to parry.
 A second blow to the disabled hand shall count as a blow to the arm. - F. A valid blow to the foot or leg will disable the leg. - i.
-For light rapier and heavy rapier, the fighter must then fight kneeling, sitting, or standing on one leg.
-In Caid, a good blow to the leg (down to and including the ankle) will disable the leg.
-The fighter must then fight kneeling or seated, but may not rise up from the ground.
-A good blow to the foot (below the ankle) will disable the foot.
+For light rapier and heavy rapier, the fighter must then fight kneeling, sitting, or standing on one leg. - ➤ In Caid, a good blow to the leg (down to and including the ankle) will disable the leg.
+The fighter must then fight kneeling or seated, and may not rise up from the ground. - A good blow to the foot (below the ankle) will disable the foot.
 The fighter must then fight kneeling, sitting, or standing on one leg (e.g. supporting their weight on one leg).
 No hopping.
-If kneeling, the fighter may rise up on one knee as long as the knee of the injured leg stays in contact with the ground (e.g. no lunging from the ground). - ii.
+If kneeling with an injured foot, the fighter may rise up on one knee as long, as the knee of the injured leg stays in contact with the ground (e.g. no lunging from the ground). - ii.
 For cut and thrust rapier, valid blows to the leg or foot are considered incapacitating, rendering the fighter incapable of further combat. - G. Parries may be performed with weapons, parrying devices, the gloved hand or any other part of the body.
 Though the gloved hand may be used to parry, it shall not be used to grasp or strike an opponent.
 Fleeting contact between opponents is allowed, as long as no grappling, deliberate striking or other unsafe behavior occurs.

 - H. In heavy rapier and cut and thrust rapier, fighters may choose to grasp blades, rather than parry them.
-In Caid, grasping is defined as the momentary binding of a sword with the closed hand.
+In Caid, grasping is defined as the momentary binding of a sword with the closed hand and shall not exceed one tempo.
+The fencer grasping the blade should not push or pull on their opponents blade.
 If the blade that is grasped moves or twists in the grasping hand, that hand is deemed disabled.
 Grasping techniques shall be used only to immobilize a blade, not to bend it or wrest it from the opponent's grip.
 Prolonged wrestling over a grasped blade is sufficient grounds for calling a 'hold" and forcing a release of the blade.
 In Caid, grasping techniques are restricted to the blade and may not be used on the hilt. - I. If an effective blow is thrown before, or on, the same moment as an event that would stop a fight (a "HOLD" being called, the fighter being "killed" himself, etc.), the blow shall count.
 If the blow is thrown after the hold, killing blow, or other event, it shall not count.